 - Developing Asia needs to make a significant qualitative leap in structural transformation and to focus on transferring labor from sectors of low productivity (typically agriculture) into sectors of high productivity;

-- But future transformation will most likely not resemble in pace and direction that seen in Japan and the newly industrialized economies during the second half of the 20th century, as the overall economic environment is very different today.
+- But future transformation will most likely not resemble in pace and direction that was seen in Japan and the newly industrialized economies during the second half of the 20th century, as the overall economic environment is very different today.
 The rest of developing Asia may not be likely to transform as quickly as this group;

 - Policymakers ought to focus on facilitating firms and workforces to develop the capabilities they need to manufacture new products, to enter new markets, and to move up the development ladder (i.e., to make and provide increasingly sophisticated and complex products and services);